JoeSava/developer-dot/_posts/2016-11-29-avatax-connector-app.md

 v2 ](https://sandbox-rest.avatax.com/swagger/ui/index.html)now offers a
 wide variety of functionality for integrating ERP systems with AvaTax.
-In the new REST API, you can now add companies, estimate tax on the fly, validate address, and more!
+In the new REST API, you can now add companies, estimate tax on the fly, validate addresses, and more!
 For today’s article, we will focus on building a web application to showcase how to use the new REST API to build a connector.